$0 China → Canada Express Entry Guide — Quick-Start Checklist

 • A valid TEF Canada or TCF Canada result (the only accepted French tests for Express Entry)

-An applicant who qualifies for French-language draws and holds a 420 CRS score has been consistently invited in 2025-2026 French-language draws, while a non-French applicant with a 490 score may still be waiting in the general pool.
+An applicant who qualifies for French-language draws and holds a CRS score around 420 can be competitive in some French-language draws, while a non-French applicant with a 490 score may still be waiting in the general pool.

 Free Download